Metadata-Game-Changers/DataCiteFacets/README.md

 ```

+## Environment
+The environment definition for this application is in *dataCiteFacets.yml*.

 ## Targets and Items
 RetrieveDataCiteFacets is designed to answer questions about several kinds of *targets*, specifically resourceTypes, relationTypes, contributorTypes, or creator affiliations (a special case). *Targets* are groups of *items* defined by DataCite codelists.
 To see the *items* included in each *target*, use the --showtargets flag to display all *target items*.